Materialfy/M-Dash/README.md

 ## Getting Started
 - Install Nodejs from [Nodejs Official Page](https://nodejs.org/en/)
-- Open your terminal
+- Open your terminal(Shiift + right-click in the folder on windows)
 - Navigate to the project
 - Run `npm install` or `yarn install` if you use [Yarn](https://yarnpkg.com/en/)
 - Run `npm run dev` or `yarn serve` to start a local development server
 - A new tab will be opened in your browser

-You can also run additional npm tasks such as
+After installiing the dependencies you can also run additional npm tasks such as
 - `npm run build` to build your app for production
 - `npm run lint` to run linting.